RyanKjesboJohnson/weekend-movie-sagas/INSTRUCTIONS.md

 ## Database Setup

-1. Create a database named `saga_movies_weekend`
+1. Create a database named `saga_movies_weekend` - Complete
-2. Run the queries from `database.sql` on the `saga_movies_weekend` database
+2. Run the queries from `database.sql` on the `saga_movies_weekend` database - Complete

 ## Get Everything Up and Running

-1. `npm install`
+1. `npm install` - Complete
-2. `npm run test` to verify that the Cypress tests run.
+2. `npm run test` to verify that the Cypress tests run. -Complete
     - One test (`✓ E2E: Loads Movies Correctly`) should pass, while three other tests should fail.
     - Be sure to let us know immediately if this doesn't work.
-3. `npm run server` to run the server on port 5001.
+3. `npm run server` to run the server on port 5001. -Complete
-4. `npm run client` to run the React app on port 3000.
+4. `npm run client` to run the React app on port 3000. - Complete

 ## Notes